veniamin-ilmer/awesome-existing-standards/README.md

 Transfering to the best solution may be too costly, but it's good to acknowledge the solution nonetheless.

 Below are a list of standards I have researched, what are the alternatives.

-All standards are listed, based on my opinion, from best to worst.

-Top and worst qualities will be limited to just three for each.
+Click to get a detailed table of benefits for each standard.

 ## [Bottle and Metal Can Design](bottle-design.md)